Usama3627/live-wire/README.md

 ## License
 GNU GPL V3

-See the licnese for more information
+See the [License](https://github.com/Usama3627/live-wire/blob/master/LICENSE) for more information